LongWeiZJU/longweizju.github.io/_pages/about.md

 - 2024/10 I am supported by the Zhejiang Province Outstanding Postdoctoral Funding Program (China).
 - 2024/05 I give an Oral Presentation on our paper [*Generative PDE Control*](https://openreview.net/forum?id=vaKnCahjdj) at [ICLR 2024 Workshop on AI4DifferentialEquations in Science](https://ai4diffeqtnsinsci.github.io/schedule).

-# Research Interest

-My research interests primarily lie in the intersection of AI and scientific domains.
-My long-term objective is to develop intelligent systems that match the problem-solving capabilities of human scientists and engineers, achieving breakthroughs in key challenges across science and engineering.
-Currently, I focus on the following directions:

-- **AI for Science Foundational Research**: (1) Efficient machine learning algorithms for scientific problems; (2) Universal approaches for modeling and computing complex systems (e.g., physical, biological, or engineering systems) that generalize across diverse domains; (3) Design of autonomous agent systems to enable automated scientific discovery.

-- **AI for Science Applications**: (1) Developing AI methods to solve simulation, design, and control challenges in energy systems, embodied intelligence, and other critical engineering domains; (2) Applying AI methods to tackle major challenges in healthcare and medical domains.

 # Selected Publications/Preprints
 <!-- # [[Full list](https://scholar.google.com/citations?user=GU42ydUAAAAJ&hl=en)] -->